slburson/misc-extensions/README.md

        :documentation "The color of the frob.")
      (height :initarg :height :accessor frob-height
        :initform 3.0
-       :documentation "The height of the frob in cm.")
+       :documentation "The height of the frob in cm."))
-     ...)
-  (:documentation "The class of all frobs.")
+  (:documentation "The class of all frobs."))
 ```

 I've written a `define-class` macro to shorten them.
 It is completely upward